rcky844/rcky844.github.io/_notes/viola/Viola Browser.md

 Viola Browser currently requires at least **API Level 14**, and is **2.2 MiB** in size.

-> This project is currently in maintenance mode!
->
-> For the moment, no more feature updates will be provided.
-However, important security or functionality breakage issues will be worked on.
-> Users are free to contribute to the project by submitting merge requests to the GitLab source code.

 # Features
 ## Current features
 - Material You design + Monet colours + Force Dark